josephkirk/RustFiber/ARCHITECTURE.md

 - **Fibonacci (Tiny Tasks)**: >3.5 Million tasks/sec.
 - **Conjugate Gradient (Memory Bound)**: <1.5ms execution time for 100k elements (Linear Strategy).
 - **QuickSort (Recursive)**: Linear scaling with core count.
+- **Startup Latency**: Reduced from 4-5ms to <1ms through incremental fiber allocation.

 See [BENCHMARKS.md](BENCHMARKS.md) for detailed graphs and results.

+## 6. Current Limitations

+- **Windows NUMA Prefaulting**: Disabled due to guard page violations that prevent direct memory writes to fiber stack regions.
+The framework is in place for future resolution of Windows compatibility issues.
+- **Large Page Support**: Deferred to v0.3.
+Currently uses standard 4KB pages for fiber stacks, which may increase TLB pressure on large deployments.